Taccia Aoguro

 The reason that Taccia Aoguro performed so well on paper is because of the abysmal performance it had in the pen.
 I can barely even say there was a dry flow.
 There is almost no flow.
 I’m honestly shocked that it wrote with the needlepoint because with the fine nib, it barely wrote at all.
 I double-checked the nib multiple times during the test to verify that there was nothing wrong with it, but the results remained the same.
 The nibs that did work weren’t a lot better: there’s a general lack of lubrication that just made this an unpleasant ink to write with.

-To top it off, the cleaning took more effort than it should have.
+To top it off, the cleaning took more effort than it should have, requiring multiple soaks and flushes for the nib units to run clear of ink.

 • Performance on paper: 10/10